Itential Frequently Asked Questions

 Yes.
 Self-service is automatically available for workflows that you publish using a manual trigger method.
 This method allows a user to select the workflow from a list that they have access to in Operations Manager.

 Itential also publishes platform specific apps that can be installed in other platforms to streamline the integration of that platform into Itential.
 For example, Itential’s app for ServiceNow is a certified application that a ServiceNow admin can download and install from the ServiceNow App Store.
-Once installed, it can integrate with any Itential Automation Platform instance in minutes, and present a unified view of automations that can be run by an defined ServiceNow user.
+Once installed, it can integrate with any Itential Platform instance in minutes, and present a unified view of workflows that can be run by an defined ServiceNow user.

 Learn more about the ServiceNow App >

-Can automations run from an API?
+Can workflows run from an API?

 Yes, an Itential workflow can be associated with an API endpoint when it is published in Operations Manager.